 $5,000,000 – The total estimated cost to enforce decriminalization of homelessness in Colorado (2010 to 2014)

-The El Paso County Homeless Veterans Coalition (EPCHVC) conducts an annual one-day “Stand Down” to assist homeless veterans followed by a multi-day Transitional Housing Initiative (THI) to assist homeless veterans and their families, in addition to providing year round monetary assistance to Veterans in need through the Homeless Prevention Program (HPP).
+The El Paso County Homeless Veterans Coalition (EPCHVC) conducts an annual one-day “Stand Down” to assist homeless veterans.
+It is followed by a multi-day Transitional Housing Initiative (THI) to assist homeless veterans and their families.
+In addition, the EPCHVC provides year round monetary assistance to Veterans in need through the Homeless Prevention Program (HPP).

 The EPCHVC provides year round temporary emergency assistance assistance to Veterans and their families who might be experiencing extreme monetary difficulties from sudden, unexpected but temporary life challenges.